Brendanp01/Brendanp01/README.md

 # Hi!
 I'm Brendan.
 I write code.
-50 hours a week.
-Kinda crazy.
 # What I'm working on
 I'm currently working on none of your business.